 Are you triggered by any or all of these words?
 Pyjamas.
 Blank email.
 Homes Under The Hammer.
 Twitter.
 Peanut butter.
 Spoon.
 Twitter.
 Blank document.
 Twitter.
 4pm.
 Body odour.
 Pyjamas.
 If yes, then congratulations, you know what it’s like working from home.

-There’s a reason why coffee shops exist: it’s to keep you from doing the above.
-Not all coffee shops are made for working in though.
+There’s a reason why cafes and coffee shops exist: it’s to keep you from doing the above.
+Not all are made for working in though.
 Aside from good coffee you need somewhere comfy, with good wifi, and plenty of those sacred plug points.
 These are the best coffee shops in London with everything you need to get some work done.

 Just because your Instagram bio says ‘digital nomad’ now doesn’t mean that you can’t get cabin fever from working in dingy cafés.
 Hit the Riding House Café in central which is a lovely and incredibly convenient place to post up for a few hours.
 The sofas and long communal table are a good shout, and it’s also bright inside, which helps if you’re prone to a bit of seasonal affective.
 There’s a varied all-day menu of posh brasserie dishes, but it’s also good for eggs in the morning too.
 Bear in mind that it gets busy at peak times.